HewlettPackard/dc-rl/sphinx/usage/index.rst

 Agent configuration
 -------------------

 DCRL-Green supports three MARL agents to optimize energy usage and reduce carbon footprint of data centers.
-More details of the agents' operations are discussed in :ref:`Agents` section.
+More details of the agents' operations are discussed in the :ref:`Agents` section.
 Based on the requirement, users can include agents of choice in the training script.
 The agents that are not involved in training will select the :code:`Idle` action by default and will not contribute to the optimization process.
-The variable :code:`"agents"` can be used to specify the required agents.
+The dictionary entry :code:`'agents'` can be used to specify the required agents.

 .. note::
-   Agent names must be provided as a list of strings, where :code:`"agent_ls"`, :code:`"agent_dc"`, :code:`"agent_bat"` represents load shifting agent, DC cooling agent, battery control agent respectively
+   Agent names must be provided as a list of strings, where :code:`'agent_ls'`, :code:`'agent_dc'`, :code:`'agent_bat'` represents load shifting agent, DC cooling agent, and battery control agent respectively.

 Example: